DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Afghanistan under the Taliban).
 The question of visibility returns also in the chapter by Eline Pollaert and Paul van Trigt on disability activism.
-The authors emphasize that the traditional image of activism as made of in-person mass gatherings makes other forms of activism invisible.
+The authors emphasize that the traditional image of activism as made up of in-person mass gatherings makes other forms of activism invisible.
 This is especially the case with disability activism since disabled activists may not have access to physical protests, and their online activism is often dismissed as 'armchair activism'.
 As a result,